-Docsis carrier spectrum plan
+Wyre Docsis carrier spectrum plan

 The modem should comply with the EuroDocsis standards and so the modem will tune automatically to the needed spectrum.
 The modem will typically scan the network to find out the frequencies to be used.

 AO Euro-Docsis 3.0 CPE MAC and Upper Layer Functional Description